wyattscarpenter/moby-dick/readme-moby-dick.txt

 4. Full 3d animated cutscenes (do not actually do this)

 5. Have an entire audio book of M optionally play in the background

+## Dumb Ideas

+visual novel toggle (just changes name on title and removes even the option to have battles)

+anime mode is actually a scalar, and at the highest level, the buttons are also anime girls. all the dialogue also then becomes japanese, but also it's just English phonetically written in katakana.